cainam/cainam.github.io/docs/compiling_envoy_proxy_on_musl_aarch64.md

 * on aarch64

 I manage to succeed building istio including envoy proxy completely but it was a long journey over months (not only but also because each build of envoy took two days on my Raspberry PI 4 I used initially) and it was a hard journey to have the right configuration which works with the complex dependencies of envoy.
+The setup worked for me compiling both, 1.28 and 1.29 releases except 1.29.1 which introduced a dependency issue on istio/proxyv2 side itself.

 My setup:
 * Raspberry PI with Gentoo